 Where to find out more.
 This publication does not contain all the rules and exceptions for federal estate and gift taxes.
 It does not contain the rules that apply to nonresident aliens.
-If you need more information, see the following forms and their instructions:
+If you need more information, see the following publication, forms, and instructions:

-- Form 706, United States Estate (and Generation-Skipping Transfer) Tax Return, - Form 709, United States Gift (and Generation-Skipping Transfer) Tax Return, and - Form 709 A, United States Short Form Gift Tax Return.
+- Publication 559, Survivors, Executors, and Administrators: - Form 709, United States Gift (and Generation-Skipping Transfer) Tax Return; - Form 706, United States Estate (and Generation-Skipping Transfer) Tax Return; and - Form 706-NA, United States Estate (and Generation-Skipping Transfer) Tax Return, Estate of non-resident, not a citizen of the United States.

-To order these forms, call 1-800-TAX-FORM (1-800-829-3676).
+To order these forms, call 1-800-TAX-FORMS (1-800-829-3676).
 If you have access to TTY/TDD equipment, you can call 1-800-829-4059.
-To get these forms with your personal computer or by fax, see the first page of this publication.
+To get these forms using your personal computer, go to www.irs.gov.